noodlemctwoodle/pf-azure-sentinel/Logstash-Configuration/README.md

         sudo apt update; sudo apt upgrade -y

-2. Disabling Swap - Swapping should be disabled for performance and stability.
+2. Disabling Swap - Swapping should be disabled for performance and stability. (optional)

        sudo swapoff -a